Rojim Jude Otadoy, 21 June, 2023

 Career support

 As an international student, you might feel like it is a struggle to secure a job.
-Don't worry, QUT has a dedicated Careers and employability support, that can help you plan and manage your career.
-Even when you graduate, QUT provides you with career support for 6 months.
+Don't worry, QUT has dedicated careers and employability support, that can help you plan and manage your career.
+Even when you graduate, QUT provides you with career support for six months.
 You have access to resume reviews and workshops, modules to develop your career, and one of my favourites, "The Big Interview."
 The Big Interview is an online platform where you can practice your job-seeking skills through a mock interview.
 This platform has been beneficial to me as most job interviews I experienced were through online platforms.
 QUT also hosts career fairs and networking events.
 One of which I remembered attending was "The Big Meet," where I met up with friends and networked with representatives from companies I wished to intern with in the future.

 Real-world learnings